iron-io/docs/mq/3/reference/api/index.md

 to perform any action (ie deleting, touching, releasing).
 The reservation is valid for the length of the message timeout (inherited from the queues timeout) unless a timeout was specified on the dequeue call.
-- Expiration and timeout can no longer be set on message enqueue.
+- Expiration and timeout can no longer be set when queueing a message.
 - Timed out and released messages go to the front of the queue.
 (This is not an API change, but it is a behavior change that will likely cause some tests to fail.)